tczajka/sorting-searching/_drafts/gomoku.md

 Another way to reduce the number of combinations to look through is to notice that in the combination above, the order of the first two threats doesn't matter.
 We could play 1 first, or we could play 3 first.
-But we don't need to check both options separately.
+We don't need to check both orders separately.
+For longer sequences, this helps a lot.

 This algorithm is again due to Victor Allis' Ph.D. thesis[^allis].